bibanon/bibanon/Collections/Lulz-A-Corruption-of-LOL/Lulz-A-Corruption-of-LOL.md

 33. /x/ - Xfiles Main Theme (3:25)
 34. /y/ - Electric Six - Gay Bar (2:21)

-# Downloads #

-The quality on these songs is absolute shit; average bitrate is 160kbps (absolute cuntshit) so don't bother downloading unless you're a fucking moron.
-> Oh Bawwwwwwwwwwwwwww, if your so upset by the sound quality of the songs then why don't you upload some high quality shit instead of complaining you faggot?
-Complainfags are the cancer!
-> My thoughts exactly!

 ## Rapidshares ##

 These are downloadable .RARs